MicrosoftDocs/win32/desktop-src/shell/how-to-assign-a-device-handler-to-a-device.md

 ---
-Description: 'Illustrates the process for adding a device handler to a device.'
+Description: Illustrates the process for adding a device handler to a device.
-title: How to Assign a Device Handler to a Device
+title: How to Assign a Device Handler to a Device ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Assign a Device Handler to a Device